 If you have a big collection of t-shirts, you know how quickly your drawer can turn into a mess.
 To save time in the morning, and prevent wrinkles, stack your t-shirts upright in the drawer instead of flat.
 Your drawer will hold more, you’ll be able to see them all at once for easy choosing, and they’ll stay neatly folded.

 Your silverware drawer is pretty organized, right?
-Knives, spoons and forks all in their right places?
-That’s because of the organizer that’s in there!
+Knives, spoons, and forks are all in their right places.
+That’s because of the organizer in there!
 You probably already have one in the kitchen, so why not get one for your other drawers that need some TLC?
-Cutlery trays are inexpensive, and great for keeping cosmetics, junk drawers, craft drawers and other small odds & ends tidy.
+Cutlery trays and small bins are inexpensive, and great for keeping cosmetics, junk drawers, craft drawers and other small odds and ends tidy.

-First things first–recycle any tubs or lids that don’t have a mate (or use the orphan tubs to organize another drawer–see below).
+Recycle any tubs or lids that don’t have a mate.
 Ahhhh.
 Feels good, doesn’t it?
 Next add a drawer divider or two and separate items into size/shape categories.
 Start with the largest items in the corner and add smaller ones around.
 Lastly, stack your lids horizontally so you can ‘file’ them instead of digging through the pile every time.